Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Evaluation on Safety and Refusal Output

 \subsection{Human and LLM Evaluation}

 Although the models tend to refuse with these keywords, we manually checked part of the result.
 We found out that while string matching could detect most of the refusal cases on pseudo-harmful datasets, there is a minor gap between string matching and human annotation results on harmful datasets.
-As such, we utilized Llama-Guard-3-8B \citep{dubey2024llama3herdmodels} for safety evaluation in our main experiment in Table \ref{tab:over_refusal}, \ref{tab:comparison} and further checked the result with two human annotators.
+As such, we utilized Wildguard \citep{wildguard2024} for safety evaluation in our main experiment in Table \ref{tab:over_refusal}, \ref{tab:comparison}.
+We further checked the result in Table \ref{tab:comparison} with two human annotators for a fair comparison with the baseline.
 We use string matching for other experiments for efficiency and refusal-changing trend analysis.
-For general refusal trend analysis, string matching shows similar results as LlamaGaurd in our preliminary experiments.
+For general refusal trend analysis, string matching shows similar results as WildGuard in our preliminary experiments.